WWE SmackDown Results: Winners, Grades, Reaction and Highlights from October 23

 Becky Lynch Ruins Charlotte Flair's Speech to the New Performance Center Class

-Afterward, a pretaped promo was shown where Charlotte lamented how far her former best friend had fallen, disrespecting the road they took to get to Evolution.
+Afterward, a pretaped promo was shown in which Charlotte lamented how far her former best friend had fallen, disrespecting the road they took to get to Evolution.

 This was a brilliant way to vary up a feud that has devolved mostly into the two women brawling every time they see each other.
 There's a realistic element to Charlotte trying to talk to the new women in WWE only for the arrogant Lynch to ruin the moment.